 John went to Harvard in 1771 at the age of 15 where he met John Singleton Copley, an already accomplished painter who painted many Revolutionary War figures.
 John’s father had discouraged his study of art as being beneath the family’s station, but the meeting with Copley and seeing some of his works renewed John’s desire to become an artist and he began to study art in earnest.

-Harvard in 1773 and taught school for a while back in his hometown of Lebanon, Connecticut, where he also joined the militia.
+John graduated from Harvard in 1773 and taught school for a while back in his home town of Lebanon, Connecticut, where he also joined the militia.
 When the Revolution broke out, John was sent to join the Siege of Boston where he observed the Battle of Bunker Hill.
 Due to his drawing ability, he was given an assignment to draw a map of the British positions on Boston Neck.
 These drawings came to the attention of George Washington, who made John one of his personal aides.
 John continued to serve on Washington’s staff and on that of General Horatio Gates for a few years.

 Trumbull eventually resigned and moved to London in 1780 where he studied art with the American born Royal painter, Benjamin West.
 Trumbull honed his skills with West and began work on an idea to paint a series of paintings based on the Revolution.
 While in London, Trumbull met Thomas Jefferson who invited him to France, where he was serving as an American Ambassador.
 Jefferson and John Adams encouraged Trumbull to continue with his Revolution paintings and helped him choose several more scenes to paint.
 Trumbull returned to London and finished much of the series, including his most famous painting, The Declaration of Independence, which shows the 56 signers with the Declaration.